First They Came: Text

-The best-known versions of the confession in English are the edited versions in poetic form that began circulating by the 1950s.
+The best-known versions of the confession in English are the edited versions in poetic form that had begun circulating by the 1950s.

+A version by the Holocaust Memorial Day Trust, a charity established by the British government, is as follows:

 The United States Holocaust Memorial Museum quotes the following text as one of the many poetic versions of the speech:

-A longer version by the Holocaust Memorial Day Trust, a charity established by the British government, is as follows:
+The original German language writing, as preserved by Martin-Niemöller-Haus Berlin-Dahlem, is as follows:

 Author

 Martin Niemöller was a German Lutheran pastor and theologian born in Lippstadt, Germany, in 1892.
-Niemöller was an anti-Communist and supported Adolf Hitler's rise to power.
-But when, after he came to power, Hitler insisted on the supremacy of the state over religion, Niemöller became disillusioned.
+Niemöller was initially an anti-Communist, anti-semite and supported Adolf Hitler.
+But when Hitler rose to power and insisted on the supremacy of the state over religion, Niemöller became disillusioned.
 He became the leader of a group of German clergymen opposed to Hitler.

 In 1937 he was arrested and eventually confined in Sachsenhausen and Dachau.
 He was released in 1945 by the Allies.
-He continued his career in Germany as a clergyman and as a leading voice of penance and reconciliation for the German people after World War II.
+He continued his career in Germany as a cleric and as a leading voice of penance and reconciliation for the German people after World War II.

 Origin

-Niemöller made confession in his speech for the Confessing Church in Frankfurt on 6 January 1946, of which this is a partial translation:
+Niemöller made confession in his speech for the Confessing Church in Frankfurt on 6 January 1946, of which there is a partial translation:"...
+The people who were put in the camps then were Communists.
+Who cared about them?
+We knew it, it was printed in the newspapers.
+Who raised their voice, maybe the Confessing Church?
+We thought: Communists, those opponents of religion, those enemies of Christians—"should I be my brother's keeper?"

+Then they got rid of the sick, the so-called incurables.
+I remember a conversation I had with a person who claimed to be a Christian.
+He said "Perhaps it's right, these incurably sick people just cost the state money, they are just a burden to themselves and to others.
+Isn't it best for all concerned if they are taken out of the middle [of society]? " Only then did the church as such take note.

+Then we started talking, until our voices were again silenced in public.
+Can we say, we aren't guilty/responsible?

+The persecution of the Jews, the way we treated the occupied countries, or the things in Greece, in Poland, in Czechoslovakia or in the Netherlands, that were written in the newspapers.
+I believe, we Confessing-Church-Christians have every reason to say: mea culpa, mea culpa!
+We can talk ourselves out of it with the excuse that it would have cost me my head if I had spoken out.